NormanDunbar/USBMParser/Compiling.md

 # How to Compile USBMParser

-These instructions are specific to Windows & Linux, 64 bit systems.
-Currently (as of September 23rd 2018) the library files in the ``ANTLR4`` directory were built on 64 bit Linux and 64bit Windows 7 systems, hence, those are what they are able to be used on.
+These instructions are specific to Windows & Linux, 32 and 64 bit systems.

-The runtime libraries were built on Linux with g++ 5.1 and on WIndows with the TDM version of g++ 5.1 for Windows.
+The runtime libraries were built on Linux 64bit with g++ 5.1, on Linux 32bit with g++ 7.1 and on Windows with the TDM version of g++ 5.1 for Windows.
 (From http://tdm-gcc.tdragon.net/download).

 You will sadly, require the Java Runtime to be available on your ``$PATH`` somewhere, but _only_ if you need to regenerate the grammar into C++ files.